vytasrgl/ChatScript/wiki/ChatScript-Fact-Manual.md

 An essential notion is the "tag".
 As the system examines facts, it is not going to compare the text strings of words with some goal.
 That would be inefficient.
-Instead it looks to see if a word or a fact has a particular “tag” on it.
+Instead it looks to see if a word or a fact has a particular "tag" on it.
 Each word/fact can have a single tag id, drawn from a set of nine.
 The tags ids are labeled ‘1’ thru ‘9’.
 Another essential notion is the field/value.
 One refers to fields of facts or values of the incoming arguments, or direct values in the query script.
 Here are the codes involved: